thomas-mangin/vyos-hacker-toolkit/README.md

 | names     | Description |
 | ---       | --- |
-| setup     | setup a VyOS machine (build or router) for development.
+| branch    | clone and branch a VyOS repository
-| ssh       | ssh to a configured server
 | download  | download (if required) and cache the lastest VyOS rolling
-| dpkg      | build and install a VyOS package (vyos-1x, ...).
+| edit      | work on a branch repository
 | iso       | build a vyos rolling ISO (and possibly test it)
 | make      | call other make function than iso
+| package   | build and install a VyOS package (vyos-1x, ...).
+| setup     | setup a VyOS machine (build or router) for development.
+| ssh       | ssh to a configured server
+| test      | perform some test on the VM
 | update    | update a VyOS router with vyos-1x.
-| test      | perform some test on the VM

-It relies on a working VyOS development environment (locally or accessed via SSH).
+| upgrade   | download (if required), cache, and serve locally the lastest rolling

+the command `make`, `iso` and `update` will require a working build server.

 This can be done by using the the `setup` command for Debian/Ubuntu (only OS supported ATM).

 using `-s/--show` will present you with what the tool is going to do without running any command.
 ```